 11. Promote Yourself With Online Travel Agencies

-In the modern digital age, no hotel can secure regular business without capitalizing on online travel agencies and travel brokers.
+While OTAs charge commissions (typically 15–25%), they offer unmatched visibility.
 A simple listing can generate thousands of bookings in the long term, but it’s worth remembering that a commission will be applied each time a booking is generated through such an agency.

-Never rely solely on online travel agencies when it comes to your hotel marketing efforts, ensuring such websites are used to generate additional sales, rather replace your direct sales efforts entirely.
+Never rely solely on online travel agencies when it comes to your hotel marketing efforts, ensuring such websites are used to generate additional sales, rather than replacing your direct sales efforts entirely.
 Find more detailed information about online distribution channels in the articles “The Most Important Online Distribution Channels for Hotels” and “Hotel Distribution Channel Manager: What Are the Advantages?”.

 12. Global Distribution Systems